 “KIN” means “gold” and “Goma” means “sesame seeds” in Japanese.

-Compared to those white or black sesame seeds, KINGOMA has a rich oily flavor with a luxury sesame aroma.
+Compared to white or black sesame seeds, KINGOMA has a rich oily flavor with a luxury sesame aroma.

 It takes time and effort to produce and harvest, so the price is also a “luxury”.